JanMP/tabby/README.md

 auto-form still got that bug handling arrays, so it screws up if you delete any string or finger entry but the last.

+User Access is built in on server side.
+That means you can only add new data if you are logged in and you can only edit or delete data you have entered yourself.
+This is not reflected by the UI yet.